microsoft/EveryoneCanCode-US/Track_1_ToDo_App/README.md

 ### Sprint 6 - Add additional details about to-do item
-⏲️ _Est. time to complete: 60 min._ ⏲️
+⏲️ _Est. time to complete: 45 min._ ⏲️

 This sprint is designed to help students add additional details to the To-Do application.
-The sprint will walk students through adding details about the task such as Due Date, Priority, Additional Notes, and whether or not the Task has been completed.
+The sprint will walk students through adding details about the task such as Due Date, Priority, additional Notes, and whether or not the to-do item has been completed.

 **📕Feature: Add additional about to-do item**
 1. [**📖 Add Due Date, Priority, Notes and Completion Status to To-Do item**](/Track_1_ToDo_App/Sprint-06%20-%20Advanced%20To-Do%20Details/Feature%201%20-%20Add%20Additional%20To-Do%20Details/User%20Story%201%20-%20Add%20additional%20details%20to%20to-do%20item.md)